 And there were so many sweet goodies it took everything I had to resist!

-All the Christmas Markets we visited in Eastern and Central Europe had their own version of sausage made mostly of pork.
-In fact, I lovingly called our trip the “Pork Tour.”
+All the Christmas Markets we visited in Eastern and Central Europe had its version of sausage made mostly of pork.
+I lovingly called our trip the “Pork Tour.”
 Granted, I’m of Jewish heritage, but our family has always been pretty lax when it came to dietary rules.

 Salzburg

-It’s hard to think of Salzburg without thinking about Christmas.
+It’s hard to think of Salzburg without thinking of Christmas.
 It’s also where Mozart was born.
-After Vienna, we took an excursion there and our guide showed us a very old Chocolate shop called Furst that’s is the premier shop in Salzburg to buy “official” Mozart Chocolate.
-Apparently, there are copycats.
-Mozart chocolate is considered to be the best chocolate in Austria and comes packaged in round balls.
+We took an excursion there and our guide showed us the very old Chocolate shop called Furst.
+It’s the premier shop in Salzburg to buy “official” Mozart Chocolate.
+There are copycats.
+Mozart chocolate is considered the best chocolate in Austria and comes packaged in round balls.
 The “official” brand, and most expensive, comes in silver and blue packaging.

 I met the Von Trapp great-grandchildren several years ago.
-They have a singing act as well, and when I watched them perform, they were just as wonderful as their grandparents.
+They sang together and we watched them perform.
+I thought they were just as wonderful as their grandparents.

 For more photos of Austria click here